-Business Model Canvas is a strategic management tool to describe the different elements of business model.
+Business Model Canvas is a strategic management tool to describe the different elements of the business model.

 PREPARATION: up to 15 minutes